interlay/interbtc-spec/interbtc-spec/docs/source/spec/nomination.rst

 *Postconditions*

-* The Vault's collateral MUST increase by the amount nominated.
+* The Vault's backing collateral MUST increase by the amount nominated.
 * The Nominator's balance MUST decrease by the amount nominated.

 .. _withdrawNominationCollateral: